-Love addiction is a compulsive, chronic craving and/or pursuit of romantic love in an effort to get our sense of security and worth from another person.
+Love dependency is a compulsive, chronic craving and/or pursuit of romantic love to get our sense of security and worth from another person.
 Fearful of being alone or rejected, love addicts endlessly search for that special someone – the person that will make the addict feel whole.

 Is love addiction real?

-Love addiction is a process addiction.
-It is confirmed scientifically that process addictions such as love addiction affect the same brain reward system as chemical addictions, and in fact can be equally debilitating as drug or alcohol addictions.
+Love addiction is a process of addiction.
+It is confirmed scientifically that process addictions such as love addiction affect the same brain reward system as chemical addictions.
+In fact, it can be equally debilitating as drug or alcohol addictions.

-Love addiction is a little harder to define simply because by nature we are all addicted to love – meaning we want it, seek it and have a hard time not thinking about it.
-We need attachment to survive and we instinctively seek connection, especially romantic connection.
+Love addiction is a little harder to define simply because, by nature, we are all addicted to love – meaning we want it, seek it and have a hard time not thinking about it.
+We need an attachment to survive, and we instinctively seek connection, especially romantic connection.
 There is nothing dysfunctional about wanting love.
-Robert Weiss stated in a Pro-Talk article in 2015 that it’s important to realize that love addicts are not hooked on love, but that they’re addicted to ”limerence”
+Robert Weiss stated in a Pro-Talk article in 2015 that it’s important to realize that love addicts are not hooked on love, but that they’re addicted to ”limerence.”

 Limerance: A completely life altering state of mind, more than a “crush”, very intense feelings of affection towards somebody else.

 Love addiction is diagnosed by a love/sex addiction specialist or health care professional in the same basic ways as other addictions.
-The three primary issues according to Robert Weiss, founder The Sexual Recovery Institute in Los Angeles are:
+The three primary issues, according to Robert Weiss, founder of The Sexual Recovery Institute in Los Angeles, are:

 - An ongoing (six months or more) preoccupation to the point of obsession with romantic fantasies and new relationships